Xusheng-Li/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition
-Python &amp; scikit-learn handwritten digit recognition project.
-Implements KNN, Logistic Regression, SVM and other classic models on MNIST, with a Tkinter GUI (image upload + handwriting board) for interaction.
-Features high accuracy, full code, data workflows and experimental results.
+A hands-on project for handwritten digit recognition using Python & scikit-learn.
+Implements KNN, Naive Bayes, Logistic Regression, SVM and other classic models based on the MNIST dataset, with a Tkinter-based GUI (image upload + handwriting board) for interactive testing.
+Achieves high recognition accuracy and provides complete code, data processing workflows, and experimental results.